 She winced as she sat up and breathed in and out for a few seconds, her memories coming back to her as her mind crashed in on itself with a strange, otherworldly understanding.

 She could remember standing over the little bodies of her two children, blood everywhere upon the hardwood floor, her fingers wrapped around the knife.
 She remembered charging Giichi as he flung open the bedroom door.
-She remembered her husband wrestling the knife away from her, and she remembered the pain of the knife sinking into her stomach and chest as he stabbed her, no breath, her lung punctured, sinking into black as darkness closed in on her vision.
+She remembered her husband wrestling the knife away from her, and she remembered the pain of the knife sinking into her own stomach and chest as he stabbed her, no breath, her lungs punctured, sinking into black as darkness closed in on her vision.

 She lifted the hem of her hospital gown and gazed upon the scars across her belly, but this only angered her further; it only heightened her inner fury.

 She was going to deal with Giichi, and this time she would deal with him, because things were different now.
 She had learned something dark while down below.